I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

 We decided upon a small inflatable rubber boat and paddles that we could carry down and out of the canyon.

-We also needed a couple hundred feet of nylon climbing rope with carabiners for a dangerous traverse a few thousand feet above the river.
+We also needed a couple hundred feet of nylon climbing rope and carabiners for a dangerous traverse right at the start of the Nankoweap Trail a few thousand feet above the river.

 The rope would also be useful to tether the boat from shore to keep it from getting carried away downstream on the river current into rapids.